TimSamuelsen/TimSamuelsen/README.md

 ---
 I'm a MS in Mechanical Engineering graduate student at Stanford University, specializing in mechatronics and smart product design.
-Full stack application and embedded systems developer for advanced CLIP 3D printers at the DeSimone Research Group.
+Application and embedded systems developer for advanced CLIP 3D printers at the DeSimone Research Group.

 <!--